gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Upon receipt of an SCTP packet in which a DTLS chunk is bundled with any other chunk, the entire packet MUST be silently discarded.

-After the application has restricted the SCTP packet handling to protected SCTP packets only, an SCTP packet not containing a DTLS chunk MUST be silently discarded.
+After the application or key managment method has restricted the SCTP packet handling to protected SCTP packets only, an SCTP packet not containing a DTLS chunk MUST be silently discarded.

 When processing the payload of the DTLS chunk (i.e. the `DTLSCiphertext`), the Restart flag in addition to the `unified_hdr` is used to find the keys for